-The Education Library on the main floor of McArthur Hall, West Campus, is open to serve your needs this fall and winter from Monday to Thursday, 8 am to 9 pm, Friday, 8 am to 4:30 pm, and Saturday & Sunday, 10 am to 4:30 pm
+The Education Library on the main floor of McArthur Hall, West Campus, is open to serve your needs this summer from Monday to Thursday, 8 am to 7 pm, Friday, 8 am to 4:30 pm, We are closed on weekends until September.

 Queen's University Library is a major research library, providing you with access to a print collection of over 3 million volumes and online access to over 100,000 online journals and 800,000 e-books.
 The Education Library's research collection on Floor 3 consists of 85,000 volumes.